 Highly Successful Degree Programs for Today's High-Tech World

-Technological advances change the world...and change the lives of engineering and technology students at Vaughn College.
-With our exciting, industry-focused associate and bachelor degree programs, our students graduate ready for compelling careers and graduate studies in today's in-demand technology fields, from engineering and electronics to aeronautical engineering technology and computer-aided design.
+This historic win is an example of how—with Vaughn's exciting, industry-focused associate and bachelor’s degree programs—our students graduate ready for compelling careers and graduate studies in today's in-demand technology fields, from mechatronic engineering and robotics to animation and computer-aided design.

-Vaughn also has one of New York's few undergraduate degrees in leading-edge mechatronic engineering.
-The mechatronic engineering bachelor of
+Vaughn also has one of only four ABET-accredited degrees in leading-edge mechatronic engineering.

 - Aeronautical Engineering Technology (Pre-engineering) Associate in Applied Science (AAS) Degree